Crock Pot Beer Cheese Dip is one of my favorite recipes to make on game day.

 However, I rarely plan ahead enough to set it out.
 Therefore, I typically add it to the crock pot straight out of the refrigerator.

-Then add the melted butter, garlic, beer, milk, Worcestershire sauce and Dijon mustard to the crock.
+Then add the melted butter, garlic, beer, milk and half of the crumbled bacon to the crock.

 Next add half of the shredded cheddar cheese on top.
 But do not stir.
 This will help prevent the cheese from sticking and burning to the sides of the crock pot.